Is it worth getting PMP certified?

 I do believe it is worth it.
 Getting PMP certified has certainly helped me to get hired for project management jobs, and will continue to help me throughout my career, whether or not I choose to continue to work as a project manager.
 I’ve met many great people interested in the field of project management by involving myself with PMI activities and events, and have enjoyed learning more about the doctrine of project management.
 Putting PMP after my name in my email signature has given me some extra credibility when dealing with clients, and has also sparked discussions about project management with my peers.
 And looking back, I am proud of the time and effort that I spent preparing for and passing the PMP examination.

 PMP certification may or may not be right for you personally depending on your particular field and where in the world you are located.
 If you’re not sure if PMP certification can help you in your career, you might want to try asking your Human Resources department, weighing the pros and cons of certification with your manager or co-workers, or consulting the project managers at your local PMI chapter.
-Please let me know if you have any other questions about the PMP examination or about whether or not it would be right for you.
-I’d be glad to help out!
+Best of luck to you in your project management career!